goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 6. Inline Styling with JSX

 - JSX vs HTML

   - Adding custom styling to an element uses different syntax.
     - HTML : <div style="background-color:red;"></div>
     - JSX : <div style={{backgroundColor:'red'}}></div>

+## 7. Class vs ClassName

 - Adding a class to an element uses different syntax.
+  - HTML : class
+  - JSX : className (to avoid collision of words with class in component)

+## 8. Referencing JS Variables in JSX

-  - JSX can reference JS variables.
+- JSX can reference JS variables and function call inside of {}.